renatadaou/LeadServiceLines-CTMirror/README.md

 6) Uses fuzzy/variant matching

-8) This file is not used as much
+8) This file is not used as much.
+Outcome in the `updated_material_inventory` file with 525,508 rows